 - Diagnosis and past and present treatment

-- Names and contact details of treating providers
+- Names and contact details of treatment providers

-- Government related identifiers (for example NDIS Plan number)
+- Government related and other identifiers (for example insurer claims numbers and, in Australia, a National Disability Insurance Scheme (NDIS) Plan number)

 - Employment history

 - Referral information, for example, the details of the referring employer or insurer, the names and contact details of a participant’s treating professionals and the name and contact details of a participant’s next of kin or carer;